hyperledger-archives/sawtooth-rfcs/0000-template.md

-- For consensus, global state, transaction processors, and smart contracts implementation proposals: Does this feature exists in other distributed ledgers and what experience have their community had?
+- For consensus, global state, transaction processors, and smart contracts implementation proposals: Does this feature exists in other distributed ledgers and what experience have their communities had?
 - For community proposals: Is this done by some other community and what were their experiences with it?
 - For other teams: What lessons can we learn from what other communities have